TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 stored in Redis, resource usage when using this rate limiter is high.
 Even during traffic blocking, Redis will use significant resources to maintain the request log, mostly impacting CPU usage.
-Redis resource usage increases with traffic, and shorter `per` values are recommended to limit the amount of data being stored in Redis.
+Redis resource usage increases with traffic and shorter `per` values are recommended to limit the amount of data being stored in Redis.

 This algorithm can be enabled using the following configuration option [enable_redis_rolling_limiter]({{< ref "tyk-oss-gateway/configuration.md#enable_redis_rolling_limiter" >}}).